|

 The main characteristics are the tuning machines

-on an open peghead, 6 single (gut, later nylon) strings, a wide
+on a double slotted open peghead, 6 single (gut, later nylon)

-fingerboard raised above the soundboard, a special heel, and a flat
+strings, a wide fingerboard raised above the soundboard, a special

-square bridge with a (bone) saddle.
-Inside the body is a special
+with a (bone) saddle.
+Inside the body is a special way of (fan)bracing

-is not much decoration on this type of guitar, but those
+there is not much decoration on this type of guitar,

-few bits are usually the only items by which a maker can be recognized
+but those few bits are usually the only items by which a maker

-: the shape of the top of the peghead, the rosette inlay around
+can be recognized : the shape of the top of the peghead, the rosette

-of the body), was since Torres more or less fixed.
+dimensions and proportions of the body) is since Torres more or

 |